wavebyrd/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 You can manually create Expecatations and use several different GX Cloud features to generate Expecations.

 This page provides instructions for working with Expectations.
 To learn about Expectation types and options, see the [Expectations overview](/cloud/expectations/expectations_overview.md).
+To learn about the Expectation changelog at the Data Asset level, visit [Manage Data Assets](/cloud/data_assets/manage_data_assets.md#view-data-asset-history).

 ## Prerequisites